ARMmbed/post-mortem-debugging/article/post-mortem.md

 1. [A development board](https://www.mbed.com/en/development/hardware/boards/) capable of running mbed OS.
 1. [yotta](http://yottadocs.mbed.com/#installing) - to build faulty firmware.
 1. [ARM KEIL uVision 5](http://www2.keil.com/mdk5/install/) - to load the debug session.
 On OS X, run uVision in VMWare Fusion; it won't install in VirtualBox.
+> **Note:** Unfortunately, you may not be able to run the debug session in an unlicensed version of uVision 5.
+This depends on the size of your RAM, because of the debugger's [32 Kbyte program limit](http://www.keil.com/demo/limits.asp).

-1. [dump_firmware.py](https://github.com/janjongboom/mbed-post-mortem-debugging/blob/master/dump_firmware.py) - a Python script that can dump the RAM and ROM off a device, and creates a uVision 5 project in a single command.
+1. Download [dump_firmware.py](https://github.com/janjongboom/mbed-post-mortem-debugging/blob/master/dump_firmware.py) - a Python script that dumps the RAM and ROM off a device, and sets up a uVision 5 project.
 Store this file in the same directory as your mbed OS project.

-**Note:** Unfortunately, you may not be able to run the debug session in an unlicensed version of uVision 5.
-This depends on the size of your RAM, because of the debugger's [32 Kbyte program limit](http://www.keil.com/demo/limits.asp).

 This article assumes knowledge of building applications for mbed OS.
 If you're unfamiliar with mbed OS, read [Running your first mbed OS application](https://docs.mbed.com/docs/getting-started-mbed-os/en/latest/FirstProjectmbedOS/) first.